boazbk/tcs/lec_04_code_and_data.md

 To prove [eff-bounded-univ](){.ref} we essentially translated every line of the Python program for `EVAL` into an equivalent NAND snippet.
 It turns out that none of our reasoning  was specific to the  particular function $EVAL$.
-It is possible to translate _every_ Python program into an equivalent `NAND` program of comparable efficiency.^[More concretely, if when executed the Python program takes $T(n)$ operations on inputs of length at most $n$ then we can find a NAND program for the function restricted to $n$ inputs will have $O(T(n) \log T(n))$ lines.]
+It is possible to translate _every_ Python program into an equivalent `NAND` program of comparable efficiency.^[More concretely, if the Python program takes $T(n)$ operations on inputs of length at most $n$ then we can find a NAND program of $O(T(n) \log T(n))$ lines that agrees with the Python program on inputs of length $n$.]
 Actually doing so requires taking care of many details and is beyond the scope of this course, but let me convince you why you should believe it is possible in principle.
 We can use [CPython](https://en.wikipedia.org/wiki/CPython) (the reference implementation for Python), to evaluate every Python program using a `C` program.
 We can combine this with a C compiler to transform a Python program to various flavors of "machine language".

 So, to transform a Python program into an equivalent NAND program, it is enough to show how to transform a machine language program into an equivalent NAND program.
-One minimalistic (and hence convenient) family of machine languages is known as the _ARM architecture_ which powers a great many mobile devices including essentially all Android devices.^[ARM stands for "Advanced RISC Machine" where RISC in turn stands for "Reduced instruction set computing"]
+One minimalistic (and hence convenient) family of machine languages is known as the _ARM architecture_ which powers a great many mobile devices including essentially all Android devices.^[ARM stands for "Advanced RISC Machine" where RISC in turn stands for "Reduced instruction set computer"]
 There are even simpler machine languages, such as the [LEG acrhitecture](https://github.com/frasercrmck/llvm-leg) for which a  backend for the [LLVM compiler](http://llvm.org/) was implemented (and hence can be the target of compiling any of [large and growing list](https://en.wikipedia.org/wiki/LLVM#Front_ends) of languages that this compiler supports).
 Other examples include the  [TinyRAM](http://www.scipr-lab.org/doc/TinyRAM-spec-0.991.pdf) architecture (motivated by  interactive proof systems that we will discuss much later in this course) and  the teaching-oriented [Ridiculously Simple Computer](https://www.ece.umd.edu/~blj/RiSC/) architecture.^[The reverse direction of compiling NAND to C code, is much easier.
 We show code for a `NAND2C` function in the appendix.]